florimondmanca/www/src/www/blog/site/articles/2019/08/introduction-to-asgi-async-python-web.md

 But this all changed in Python 3.4+.
 Python 3.4 [added `asyncio` to the standard library](https://www.python.org/dev/peps/pep-3156), adding support for cooperative multitasking on top of generators and the `yield from` syntax.

 Later, the `async`/`await` syntax was [added in Python 3.5](https://www.python.org/dev/peps/pep-0492/).
-Thanks to this, we now had **native coroutines** independant of the underlying implementation, which opened the gold rush towards Python concurrency.
+Thanks to this, we now had **native coroutines** independent of the underlying implementation, which opened the gold rush towards Python concurrency.

 And what a rush it was, indeed!
 Since 3.5 was released, the community has been literally **async-ifying all the things**.
 If you're curious, a lot of the resulting projects are now listed in [aio-libs](https://github.com/aio-libs) and [awesome-asyncio](https://github.com/timofurrer/awesome-asyncio).